The Standard Formula: A Guide to Solvency II – Chapter 11: The Valuation of Assets and Liabilities

 This chapter discusses the valuation of assets and liabilities under Solvency II.
 Given that strategic asset allocation and investment management are key aspects of an insurer’s business, especially for life insurers, this is an important area of focus across the industry.

-In addition, given the opportunities for the deployment of sophisticated asset management techniques, and for the gathering of long-term assets under management (AUM), insurers have become a significant area of focus for alternative asset managers.
+In addition, given the opportunities for the deployment of sophisticated asset management techniques, and for the gathering of long-term assets under management, insurers have become a significant area of focus for alternative asset managers.
 Indeed, some alternative asset managers have, in large part, effectively become insurance businesses.

-The chapter covers the general principles applicable to valuation, the so-called “valuation hierarchy,” the specific rules for some balance sheet items and the interaction with certain accounting standards.
+This chapter covers the general principles applicable to valuation, the so-called “valuation hierarchy”, the specific rules for some balance sheet items and the interaction with certain accounting standards.
 Recent trends regarding investments into illiquid or alternative assets are also examined.

 1. An Introduction to the Solvency II Valuation Concepts

-The valuation of assets and liabilities under Solvency II is based on market value.
-This means that assets and liabilities should be valued at the amount for which they could be traded in an arm's length transaction.330
+The valuation of assets and liabilities under Solvency II is based on market value principles, meaning that assets and liabilities should be valued at the amount for which they could be traded in an arm’s length transaction.557

-At the same time, this approach is not without its critics — who particularly point out that (putting the matching adjustment regime and credit risk on one side) a market valuation ignores a basic premise of asset/liability matching, which states that assets in some cases simply will never be immediately required, so the day-to-day market value of an asset that has a certain maturity value is less relevant.
+At the same time, this approach is not without its critics — who particularly point out (putting the MA regime and credit risk on one side) that a market valuation ignores a basic premise of asset/liability matching: that assets in some cases simply will not ever be required until maturity, so the day-to-day market value of an asset that has a certain maturity value is less relevant.

-The basic framework is supplemented by the general principle that assets and liabilities shall be recognised and valued in according with International Financial Reporting Standards (IFRS) provided that they are consistent with the Solvency II approach.331 If the IFRS approach is inconsistent, then valuation methods that are consistent must be used.
+The basic framework is supplemented by the general principle that assets and liabilities shall be recognised and valued in according with the IFRS provided that they are consistent with the Solvency II approach.558 If the IFRS approach is inconsistent, then valuation methods that are consistent must be used.

 2. Application of the Market Valuation Concept in Practice

-Application of the market value concept is not always straightforward.
-It is important to understand how insurers apply this approach in practice, especially when not all assets and liabilities have readily observable market prices or pricing data, particularly given the trend toward greater investment into illiquids or alternatives, such as private credit and real estate.
+Application of the market value concept is, however, not always straightforward.
+It is important to understand how insurers apply this approach in practice, especially when not all assets and liabilities have readily observable market prices or pricing data, particularly given the trend towards greater investment into illiquids or alternatives, such as private credit and real estate.

 3. The Valuation Hierarchy

-The Solvency II regime332 provides a valuation hierarchy that insurers must follow when valuing their assets and liabilities.
+The Solvency II regime559 provides a valuation hierarchy that insurers must follow when valuing their assets and liabilities.
 The valuation hierarchy consists of four levels, reflecting the degree of reliance on market inputs and permitting the use of alternative valuation methods where necessary.
+In a PRA CP, the PRA has proposed to restate Articles 7 to 16 (inclusive) of the Level 2 Delegated Regulation into the Valuation Part of the PRA Rulebook.560

-Level 1 – Quoted Market Prices for the Same Assets
+Level 1 – Quoted Market Prices for the Same Assets561

-The first level of the valuation hierarchy is the default valuation method and uses quoted market prices in active markets for the same assets.
-This is regarded as the most reliable and objective method to value assets, since it reflects actual transactions and the expectations of market participants.
+The first level of the valuation hierarchy is the default valuation method.
+This uses quoted market prices in active markets for the same assets.
+This is regarded as the most reliable and objective way to value assets, since it reflects actual transactions and the expectations of market participants.

-Level 2 – Quoted Market Prices for Similar Assets With Adjustment
+Level 2 – Quoted Market Prices for Similar Assets With Adjustment562

-Where the level one valuation is not possible, the second level of the valuation hierarchy is next considered.
-This uses quoted market prices in active markets for similar assets, and applies an adjustment to reflect the differences between the assets being valued and the ones for which market prices are available.
+Where this is not possible, the second level of the valuation hierarchy is next considered.
+This uses quoted market prices in active markets for similar assets.
+It then applies an adjustment to reflect the differences between the assets being valued and the ones for which market prices are available.

 The adjustments in the second level should take into account factors such as: